instantiations/tonel-vast/README.md

 ### Application and SubApplication hierarchy

-VAST Applications can contain sub-applications, and these sub-aplications can contain other sub-applications forming a composition tree, each node in the hierarchy conditioning the load of the sub applications to some condition (aka _config expression_, more on this later).
+VAST Applications can contain SubApplications, and these SubApplications can contain other SubApplications forming a composition tree, each node in the hierarchy conditioning the load of the sub applications to some condition (aka _config expression_, more on this later).

 Such hierarchy of composition concept is not considered by the original Tonel spec, and for Tonel everything is just a _Package_ on a flat level.

-To work around this we map each _Application_ or _Subapplication_ to a _Package_ and write them at the same flat level, also adding VAST specific properties to the package metadata definition, but since the composition is dependant on some _config expression_ (a Smalltalk expression that returns a boolean) we store the expression and the subapplications it would load as as a `#vaSubapplications` property as follows:
+To work around this we map each _Application_ or _Subapplication_ to a _Package_ and write them at the same flat level, also adding VAST specific properties to the package metadata definition.
+In addition, since the composition depends on some _config expression_ (a Smalltalk expression that returns a boolean) we store the expression and the SubApplications it would load as as a `#vaSubapplications` property as follows:

  ```smalltalk
 #vaSubApplications : [